usethesource/typepal/doc/TypePal/Collector/Collector.md

 <1> Determine the type of `lhs`, say T. Now look for a definition of `fieldName` (as `fieldId`) in the definition of _T_.
 <2> The type of the whole expressions becomes the type of `fieldId`.

-`useViaType` can be configured with ((analysis::typepal::TModel::TypePalConfig))'s `getTypeNamesAndRole` and `getTypeInNamelessType` that determine the precise mapping between a named or unnamed type and its fields.
+`useViaType` can be configured with [TypePalConfig]((analysis::typepal::TModel::TypePalConfig))'s `getTypeNamesAndRole` and `getTypeInNamelessType` that determine the precise mapping between a named or unnamed type and its fields.

 ###### UseLub
 In some languages (think Rascal) local type inference and subtyping are needed to determine the type of variables: when no explicit definition is present, the type of these variables is inferred from their use and the least-upper-bound (LUB) of all the uses of a variable is taken as its type.
-`useLub` marks variable uses for which this regime has to be applied:
+The function `useLub` marks variable uses for which this regime has to be applied:
 ```rascal
 /* Collector field */ void (Tree occ, set[IdRole] idRoles) useLub
 ```